Best For

 The level of motion transfer is also documented in the video below.

-In our motion transfer chart, which visualizes our accelerometer data, we can see the highest motion from 0 to 0.22 seconds.
-We see a smaller secondary spike from 0.53 to 0.67 seconds before motion returns to near-zero levels by 1.28 seconds.
+In our motion transfer chart, which visualizes our accelerometer data, we can see the highest motion peaks from 0 to 0.14 seconds.
+Immediately after motion declines notably and by 0.65 seconds, we’ve returned to near-zero levels of energy.

 Response Test